What is The Best Music for Creativity?

-Music by classical composers such as Bach or Mozart, can be beneficial to listen to when you need extra help focusing on a project.
-In a study published in Scientific Reports, participants were asked to perform a task three times – first while listening to classical music, second while listening to a modified version of the classical tune and lastly in silence.
-Participants performed better while listening to Mozart as opposed to the other two instances.
+Music by classical composers such as Bach or Mozart can be beneficial for extra help focusing on a project.
+A study found that participants performed better while listening to Mozart than in silence or while listening to a modified version of the classical tune.

-To some people, music with lyrics can be very distracting, particularly when a complex task or project needs to be completed.
-However if you need to simply answer a few emails or read over a few tasks, instrumental music can provide a calming and relaxing background noise.
+For some people, music with lyrics can be very distracting, particularly when a complex task or project needs to be completed.
+Instrumental music can provide a calming and relaxing background noise.

 Here are four great examples of instrumental tunes: